Simple PBR Layering (Closed Alpha)

 What is Simple PBR Layering?

-Simple PBR Layering provides a conprehesive PBR material import, editin and layering workflow in Blender.
-From automatic channel detection and grouping of texture sets, fast material layering with fast, advanced and intuitive masking presets to comprehensive UV projection and manipulations settings to create complex material systems with a few clicks, this is a game changer for setting up your materialsn.
+Simple PBR Layering provides a comprehensive PBR material import, editing and layering workflow in Blender.
+From automatic channel detection and grouping of texture sets, fast material layering with fast, advanced and intuitive masking presets to comprehensive UV projection and manipulation settings to create complex material systems with a few clicks, this is a game changer for setting up your materials.

 Beyond import, Simple PBR Layering is a complete non-destructive material authoring toolkit.
 Triplanar mapping,projection masking, and procedural masks let you build fully layered PBR materials directly in the 3D Viewport — no UVs required.
 Whether you are importing a downloaded texture pack or building a complex layered material system from scratch, Simple PBR Layering keeps you out of the node editor.